rweigel/phys260/Lorentz_Force_Wires/Lorentz_Force_Wires.md

 \vspace{6cm}
 \fi

 2. For the current loop in c., determine {\bf only} the direction of the force at each of the five points shown as solid dots.
 Draw a vector on the diagram to indicate the direction of the force at that point.

-\ifsolutions
-\else
-\fi
+What is the net force on this loop?

 \newpage